Downtown Cairo’s History Lies in its Splendid Streets

 Thanks to the efforts of Khedive Ismail Pasha, Downtown Cairo has become a pulsating region ever since.
 Downtown Cairo was once home to the affluent and wealthy people in the community.

 The elegance that the streets clench was the attracting factor to the elite.
-For long years, and up till now, the beauty of this neighbourhood has been a muse for the Egyptians and the foreigners as well.
-It had, and still have, been an inspiration for art lovers.
+For many years, and up till now, the beauty of this neighbourhood has been a muse for the Egyptians and the foreigners as well.
+It had, and still has, been an inspiration for art lovers.

-The streets of Downtown Cairo have witnessed many photographers and authors as ever.
-Those artists had lived enjoyed walking down the streets of the neighbourhood.
-Most of the artists that passed by have included Downtown Cairo in their artwork, by either writing about it or illustrating its beauty through images.
+The streets of Downtown Cairo have witnessed as many photographers and authors as ever.
+Those artists had lived and enjoyed walking down the streets of the neighbourhood.
+Most artists that passed by have included Downtown Cairo in their artwork by either writing about it or illustrating its beauty through images.

 Downtown’s history is a stacked pile of historical layers; however, gloomily, it is no longer the central point for the elite and the elegant community.
-Most of the residents have fled away to newer urban districts, including Maadi and Heliopolis.
+Most residents have fled to newer urban districts, including Maadi and Heliopolis.

-As a consequence, lower segments of the society have inhabited downtown with no room for the elite.
-However, while looking to the bright side, we will realise that the district has managed to seal in some of its elegance and sophistication.
-Despite the glory that seemed to fade away from the area, Downtown is still embracing its famous landmarks and iconic buildings.
-Although they all were not ever repaired, they are still holding onto the taste of grace that was once around.
+Consequently, lower segments of the society have inhabited downtown with no room for the elite.
+However, while looking to the bright side, we will realise that the district has managed to seal some of its elegance and sophistication.
+Despite the glory that seemed to fade away from the area, Downtown still embraces its famous landmarks and iconic buildings.
+Although they were never repaired, they still hold onto the taste of grace that was once around.

 The Most Famous Downtown’s Landmarks

-Downtown Cairo has been famous for being an urban that holds historical and political stories.
-On the other side, there have also been entertaining spots, mainly cafes and restaurants, which remain alive until this very day.
+Downtown Cairo is famous for being an urban with historical and political stories.
+Conversely, there have also been entertaining spots, mainly cafes and restaurants, which remain alive today.

-The most famous café and shops are Groppi and Café Riche; they’re some of the Downtown’s landmarks.
-Most people claim that these two restaurants received great hype during their launching phases.
-But, guess what?
-They managed to stay as demanded as they have ever been, but mostly by older people.
+The most famous cafés and shops are Groppi and Café Riche, some of the downtown landmarks.
+Most people claim these two restaurants received great hype during their launching phases.
+But guess what?
+They managed to stay as demanded as they have ever been, primarily by older people.

 Groppi

-Wanna know why this café received great attention that it became a landmark in Downtown?
+Wanna know why this café received so great attention that it became a landmark in Downtown?
 Well, it plays a role in Downtown’s history.
-The Swiss Groppi family was the ones behind the launching of Groppi.
-They founded it in 1909- a period when Downtown Cairo was at its best.
-Probably, that was the reason they chose Talaat Harb Square to be the location of the shop.
+The Swiss Groppi family was behind the launch of Groppi.
+They founded it in 1909- when Downtown Cairo was at its best.
+That was probably why they chose Talaat Harb Square as the shop’s location.

 Groppi is the very first ice cream shop that has ever been in Cairo; it is the most famous as well, for it has been around for almost over a century.
-During the 80’s, the Groppi family gave up the ownership of the shop and they sold it to Abdul-Aziz Lokma.
+During the 80s, the Groppi family gave up the shop ownership and sold it to Abdul-Aziz Lokma.
 Thankfully, he managed to keep the shop surviving in Cairo until today.

 Café Riche